What To Do When It Seems Like Your Life Is In Shambles

 Feeling like your life is a mess?

+“My life’s in shambles!”
 Techniques for cleaning up a chaotic life

 When living with guilt or low self-esteem, it can be challenging to practice self-compassion.
 While the concept of self-compassion can be simple, putting it into practice might seem easier said than done.
-However, there might not be a "one-size-fits-all" approach to self-compassion.
+However, there is not a "one-size-fits-all" approach to self-compassion.
 Self-compassion could look like forgiving yourself for past mistakes, practicing positive affirmations, allowing yourself time to rest, or opening up to yourself or others about the feelings you are experiencing.

-Ensuring self-accountability for your actions
+Ensuring self-accountability when your life’s a mess

 Accepting your humanity